cloudfoundry/csb-brokerpak-aws/docs/draft-release-notes.md

 - Beta tag: all service offerings tagged as beta and will not be displayed by default in the marketplace.
 Set the environment variable `GSB_COMPATIBILITY_ENABLE_BETA_SERVICES` to true to enable them.
 - PostgreSQL: when creating a binding, by default the PostgreSQL connection will be secured via the "verify-full" PosgreSQL configuration.
 This will require the AWS certificate bundle to be installed, or it can be disabled by setting "use_tls=false"
 - PostgreSQL: a new "provider_verify_certificate" property allows for the PostgreSQL Terraform provider to skip the verification of the server certificate.
-- PostgreSQL: server rejects non-SSL connections by default.
+- PostgreSQL: server can reject non-SSL connections by default.
 Renamed "use_tls" to "require_ssl".
-The "require_ssl" property is true by defalt, and will make the server require SSL connections.
-When false, the server will accept SSL and non-SSL connections.
+Wheh the "require_ssl" property is true, it will make the server require SSL connections.
+When false (default), the server will accept SSL and non-SSL connections.
 - Terraform upgrade (from 0.12.30 to 0.12.31) has been added
 - PostgreSQL: Only "instance_class" are now exposed when provisioning or updating an instance.
 The previous “cores” abstraction is removed, in favor of using the underlying AWS instance class property.
 - PostgreSQL: Automated backups can now be scheduled through "backup_window".
 By default, the automated backups are disabled.